-As shown below, each event has a red star and a green X. The red star and green X represent scattered protons detected by TOTEM 200 m from the interaction point, each traveling in opposite directions along the beam line.
-Find θ for each star and X and record it in your data table.
+As shown below, each event has a red dot and a green dot.
+The red dot and green dot represent scattered protons detected by TOTEM 200 m from the interaction point, each traveling in opposite directions along the beam line.
+Find θ for each dot and record it in your data table.